pl-ent-lang/entbench/README.md

 For example, the Battery-Casing source code and run directory for sunflow is located at sunflow/adapt and sunflow/adapt_run.

 You will have to manually adjust the ant build.xml files to point to your copy of Ent before building.
-[Pi specific benchmarks are located in a seperate repository](https://github.com/anthonycanino1/entbench-pi) but following a similar structure.
+[Pi specific benchmarks are located in a seperate repository](htthttps://github.com/pl-ent-lang/entbench-pi) but follow a similar structure.

 Additional Notes
 ----------------